 How to use Content-Aware Fill in Photoshop CC 2020

 Photoshop's Content-Aware Fill command was designed to make removing unwanted objects or distracting elements from your photos as easy as possible.
 Simply by drawing a selection around an area, Photoshop can instantly replace it with new image detail from surrounding areas.

 In this tutorial, I walk you through every feature of Content-Aware Fill, including the new features in CC 2020, and I show you step-by-step how to get great results.
-To follow along, you'll need Photoshop CC 2020 and you'll want to make sure that your copy is up to date.
+To follow along, you'll need Photoshop 2020 or later and you'll want to make sure that your copy is up to date.

 Content-Aware Fill includes lots of great features designed to improve the results when removing unwanted objects from your photos.
 But not all of these features are useful in every situation.
 So to learn how they all work, we'll look at a few different examples.
 We'll start with the basics and cover the steps you'll use all the time.